kasperlegarth/instastory.js/README.md

+# Deprecated
+As of Q1 2021, facebook made some changes to the instagram api that blocked the usage of this plugin.

 # instastory.js
 This is a jQuery plugin to make it easier for developers to implement instagram feeds on websites.
 There is no need for access tokens and stuff like that.
 Use good old jQuery.